ldijkman/ESPxWebFlMgr/README.md

 Bonjour for WinDOS might be eassier https://support.apple.com/kb/DL999?locale=nl_NL worked on windos 7 for me, above did not work

-it installs mDNSRespomder.exe Bonjour service see it in taskmanager
+it installs mDNSResponder.exe Bonjour service see it in taskmanager